ltrr-arizona-edu/burnr/README.md

 ## Support

 Documentation is included in the code.
-More information can be found on the [project's wiki](https://github.com/ltrr-arizona-edu/burnr/wiki).
+If you're new to burnr, we have an [introduction](https://cran.r-project.org/web/packages/burnr/vignettes/introduction.html).
+And more information can be found on the [project's wiki](https://github.com/ltrr-arizona-edu/burnr/wiki).
 Note, this is still under construction.

+We also have a [Google Group](https://groups.google.com/forum/#!forum/burnr) for questions, announcements, and discussion.

 ## Development